Upgrading PingFederate ¶

 /opt/outvolume mounted.
 For clarity, let's do this in Docker Compose and assume the mount looks something like this:

 ~/tmp/pf93/instance:/opt/out/instance.
-Once the container is healthy, stop the container.
+When the container is healthy, stop the container.

-Download the latest version of the PingFederate Server distribution ZIP file from the Ping Identity website.
-Extract the distribution ZIP file into
+Download the latest version of the PingFederate Server distribution .zip archive from the Ping Identity website.
+Extract the distribution .zip archive into

 Go to the